CartoDB/carto-workshop/06-sdks/exercises/cartojs.md

 * [Backbone.js](http://backbonejs.org/)
 * It can use either [Google Maps API](https://developers.google.com/maps/) or [Leaflet](http://leafletjs.com/)

+The current version of CARTO.js is the version 3 and is the version explained in this document.

+There are several versions available and are defined in [this section](https://github.com/CartoDB/cartodb.js/blob/2983b2fdcef914afdb1f4fdae173471143930452/scripts/publish.js#L15-L24) of the CARTO.js code.
+Some of them are:

+* CartoDB.js core: If you are not using Leaflet and you want to implement your own layer object. <script src="http://libs.cartocdn.com/cartodb.js/v3/3.15/cartodb.core.js"></script>.
+More information in [this section](https://carto.com/docs/carto-engine/carto-js/core-api) of CartoDB.js documentation.

+* CartoDB.js without JQuery: If you don't want to load the big JQuery library. https://cartodb-libs.global.ssl.fastly.net/cartodb.js/v3/3.15/cartodb_nojquery.js

+* CartoDB.js without Leaflet: If you don't want to use Leaflet.js with CartoDB.js https://cartodb-libs.global.ssl.fastly.net/cartodb.js/v3/3.15/cartodb_noleaflet.js

+* HTTPS version of the CartoDB.js library. https://cartodb-libs.global.ssl.fastly.net/cartodb.js/v3/3.15/cartodb.js

 Know more about CARTO.js on the [official documentation](https://carto.com/docs/carto-engine/carto-js/) and this [academy tutorial](https://carto.com/academy/courses/cartojs-ground-up/).

 Next sections and an excerpt of the documentation with the most useful methods and a the end you'll find live examples of them that you can modify and hack in real time.